 If your cat is young, their teeth might offer insight to their age.
 Kittens start to develop baby teeth at about 2 weeks old, and those teeth finish coming in once the kitten is about 8 weeks old.
 When the kitten reaches 4 months of age, their baby teeth will start to fall out, since they’re pushed out by their adult teeth.
 Kittens will usually have all their adult teeth once they’re 7 months old.

 Judging by your kitten’s teeth can be a little tricky, and this method is really useful only until your kitten reaches about 7 months of age.
-Your vet can help you examine your kitten’s teeth and guess his approximate age.
+Your vet can help you examine your kitten’s teeth and guess their approximate age.

-Your cat’s activity level and grooming habits may also provide some clues about his age.
+Your cat’s activity level and grooming habits may also provide some clues about their age.
 Younger cats and kittens tend to be highly playful and active, but their activity level tapers off as they age.

 Younger cats also tend to be thorough groomers, but as cats age, arthritis and general lack of mobility can make it more difficult for them to groom themselves as thoroughly.

 Your vet can help you weigh all the above factors and then make an educated guess about your cat’s age.
-Unless you know your cat’s birth date, there’s no way to truly calculate his precise age.
+Unless you know your cat’s birth date, there’s no way to truly calculate their precise age.
 So, with your vet’s input, you can reasonably estimate how old your cat might be.

 It used to be assumed that one year of your cat’s life equaled seven years of human life, but that calculation isn’t quite accurate.
-Consider how quickly your cat grows during his first year of life — a 1-year-old cat is actually equivalent to a 15-year-old human.
+Consider how quickly your cat grows during their first year of life — a 1-year-old cat is actually equivalent to a 15-year-old human.
 Once your cat is 2 years old, that’s the equivalent of a 24-year-old human.